SAP-samples/btp-setup-automator/docs/vscode.md

 ## Authentication

-As you have to login to the BTP account you have to be authenticated.
+As you have to login to your SAP BTP account you have to be authenticated.
 By default basic authentication is used for the BTP and Cloudfoundry CLI.
-Bu if you prefer you can set the parameter **loginmethod** to **basicAuthentication** in the **parameters.json** file and the script will ask you to click on a URL when a login is needed (you have to open a browser with the link).
+Bu if you prefer you can set the parameter **loginmethod** to **sso** in the **parameters.json** file and the script will ask you to click on a URL when a login is needed (you have to open a browser with the link).
+This happens for logging-in via the SAP BPT CLI as well as for the Cloud Froundry CLI.

-## Available parameters
+## Available Parameters

-The python script allows you to use parameters to configure it to your needs and make it better usable within other scripts and/or ci-cd pipelines.
+The btp-setup-automator script (written in Python) allows you to use parameters to configure it to your needs and make it better usable within other scripts and/or CI-CD pipelines.
 Just run the following command to get a list of the available commands:

 ```bash
 python run.py -h
 ```

-## Scripting btp-setup-automator
+## Scripting BTP-Setup-Automator

-As the BTP-setup-automator is running in Docker there is a lot of potential to integrate it in other scripts that can call it.
+As the btp-setup-automator is running in Docker there is a lot of potential to integrate it in other scripts that can call it.

-E.g. the developers behind BTP-setup-automator test various use case configurations through a bash script similar to this example:
+E.g. the developers behind btp-setup-automator test various use case configurations through a bash script similar to this example:

 ```bash
 #!/usr/bin/env bash